bluesnap/bluesnap-android-int/README.md

 "Choose Payment method" and "Create Payment" flows work together.

 ## Checkout flow: Collect shopper and payment details for a transaction
 This flow is the most commonly used: the shopper chooses to buy something from you app, and you call bluesnap SDK BluesnapCheckoutActivity to handle the UI and data-transmission to BlueSnap; the shopper is asked to choose the payment method (CC/Google Pay/PayPal) and then fills the relevant payment details.
 The shopper's payment data is tokenized and sent directly to BlueSnap's servers.
-In this flow we support subscriptoin chrage as well.
+In this flow we support subscription chrage as well.
 The activity result returns some of the (non secure) information, but mainly all you need to do now is to complete the transaction: let your app server do an API call to BlueSnap, sending just the token, and the transaction will be completed, or the subscription will become active in case of subscription charge.
 In case of PayPal, you don't even have to do that, since PayPal flow already completes the transaction.
 Steps required for this flow (more information on each below):
 * Generate a token for the transaction
 * Initialize the SDK with the token